ioggstream/papers/semantics-ddd/index.md

 Designer / Supplier           | Bureaucratic procedures   |Compliance

-Solutions involve working at all [EIF] interoperability layers: legal, organizational, semantic, and technical.
+Solutions involve working at all [EIF] interoperability layers, and:

 1. address the legal and organizational layer first.
-This is to minimize the interoperability issues to be tackled at technical level;
+This minimizes the interoperability issues to be tackled at all the other layers;
 2. agree on a shared terminology (and ontologies) in order to have a common understanding of the problem space(s);
 3. avoid tightly coupling data models and operations with regulations;